vxstein/vxstein.github.io/_posts/python-notes-from-Intro-to-machine-learning/2018-04-14-python-notes-from-Intro-to-machine-learning.md

 description: >-
   Notes and code snippets of Python that I've been collecting so far throughout the "Intro to Machine Learning" course.
-title: La selección del corre
+title: La selección de l
 ---

 **This article is for Demo purpose**